One of the constant issues preppers have to deal with is storing enough fats and oils and keeping up with their short shelf lives.

-Today’s article gives you a new use for rancid olive oil that is no longer fit for kitchen use, but still too expensive just to throw away.
+Today’s article on a DIY Olive oil lamp.
+This gives you a new use for rancid olive oil that is no longer fit for kitchen use, but still too expensive just to throw away.

 Anyway….
-Olive oil is great for lighting, it doesn’t smoke is relatively bright, and if you use used olive oil, or rancid oil from older storage, is very cost effective.
+Olive oil is great for lighting, it doesn’t smoke is relatively bright.
+However, if you use used olive oil, or rancid oil from older storage, is very cost effective.

-You can get as complicated as you want as you gain experience, but you do need to be aware that since oil is thicker than kerosene it won’t wick up as far so it cannot be used in lamps designed for lamp oil or kerosene.
+You can get as complicated as you want as you gain experience.
+However, you do need to be aware that since oil is thicker than kerosene it won’t wick up as far.
+This means it cannot be used in lamps designed for lamp oil or kerosene.

 To make a simple olive oil lamp I use a bit of wire or paperclip, a glass jar, a length of cotton string, and some oil.
 (In the Selco course I reviewed earlier – he talks about always carrying the makings of such a lamp so that he could construct one as needed during nightly foraging as batteries quickly became extremely hard to find).

 Simply bend one end of the wire so that it can hold the string.
 I like to wind a couple loops using a pair of pliers so that I end up with something resembling a very small key ring and wedge the strung between the loops, but it really does not matter as long as the string is securely held.

 I then bend the wire so that the sting is held roughly center in the jar, and around ½ inch above the level of the oil.